 How I ended up writing a doughnut cookbook is still a bit of a magically happy mishap for me.
-Late in the fall of 2008, I started thinking about cookbooks that would be fun to photograph.
+Late in the fall of 2008, I came across writing service UK and I started thinking about cookbooks that would be fun to photograph.
 Having already shot two single-subject books… Popcorn and Tacos: Authentic, Festive & Flavorful… I was enjoying the challenge of taking such a narrow subject and seeing how many different ways I could photograph them.
 My mind turned to doughnuts.

 Soon, I started pestering a few of my writerly friends… “Hey, you should write a doughnut cookbook so I can photograph it.”
 I got no takers.
 So, when Sasquatch Books asked me if I’d be interested in writing a cookbook of my own, I knew exactly what it would be.